rathore45-56/rathore45-56/README.md

 - Problems Solved:  2
 - Topics Covered:  1
 - Lecture(s) Watched:  1
-- Notes:  Today i have done 2 problems->
+- Notes:  Today i have done 2 problems given below:- 1.Problem statement->

-1.Problem statement
 Ninja has been given an assignment by his teacher.
 He has been given three integers ‘a’,’b’, and ‘c’ which represent the coefficients of the equation “ax + by = c”.
 His task is to find the initial integral solution of the given equation if a finite solution exists.

 For example: